Trusted App Protection (TAP)

-With version 21.3 of Privilege Management for Windows, Advanced Parent Tracking (APT) tracks parent processes and increases the effectiveness of TAP policies while also reducing false positives from Windows PID re-use.
+With version 21.3 of EPM-W, advanced parent tracking (APT) tracks parent processes and increases the effectiveness of TAP policies while also reducing false positives from Windows PID re-use.

-- If you are not currently using a TAP policy, to take advantage of this feature you must import the TAP template (High Security or High Flexibility) using the latest version of the Privilege Management for Windows client.
+- If you are not currently using a TAP policy, import the TAP template (High Security or High Flexibility) using the latest version of the EPM-W client.

-- If you are an existing TAP policy user and the policy was created using the Privilege Management for Windows Policy Editor 21.2 or earlier, then to take advantage of the APT feature you must add two new rules to the bottom of your TAP workstyle (High Security Or/And High Flexibility).
+- If you are an existing TAP policy user and the policy was created using the EPM-W Policy Editor 21.2 or earlier, then add two new rules to the bottom of your TAP workstyle (High Security or High Flexibility).

 - (TAP) High Security - Browsers

 - Target Application Group: (TAP) High Security - Browsers

 - Access Token: Keep Privileges - Enhanced

 - Target Application Group: (TAP) High Security - Content Handlers

 - Target Application Group: (TAP) High Flexibility- Browsers